flight505/la-cookiecutter/README.md

-# Cookiecutter for Kaggle Conda projects
+# Cookiecutter for Streamlit ML Conda projects

 This is a template cookiecutter project for bootstrapping your work on Kaggle competitions.
 It contains :